maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

-*In this example, the program terminates itself using exit.
-The printf statement after exit will not be executed because the process has already terminated.*
+*In this example, the program terminates itself using `exit`.
+The `printf` statement after exit will not be executed because the process has already terminated.*
-*The exit status of the process is 0, which usually indicates successful termination.*
+*The `exit` status of the process is 0, which usually indicates successful termination.*

 [Back to Summary](#summary)